oat-sa/simple-roster/docs/features/lti.md

 Configure environment variables according to the tool you are connecting to simple roster.
 For a complete list of environment variable, please check [DevOps documentation - Lti Related Environment Variables](devops-documentation.md#lti-related-environment-variables).

-With environment variables configured, you should create your LTI Instances using the [CLI](cli/ingester-command.md#examples)
+With environment variables configured, you should create your LTI Instances using the [LTI instance ingester command](../cli/lti-instance-ingester-command.md).

 #### LTI 1.1.1 Link generation and Response